TUW-GEO/pygeobase/README.rst

   We use py.test so a simple function called test_my_feature is enough
 - submit a pull request to our master branch

+.. _pyscaffold-notes:

 Note
 ====

-This project has been set up using PyScaffold 3.2.3.
+This project has been set up using PyScaffold 4.5.
 For details and usage information on PyScaffold see https://pyscaffold.org/.